JustBobinAround/gameoff_2025/docs/SCREENPLAY.md

 I don't know who you are or what kind of joke this is, but can you please turn the lights on?

-[UNKNOWN VOICE]
+[UNKNOWN VOICE - SMOKE DEMON]

 Oh...
-So someone can finally hear me after all these years.
+So someone can finally hear me after all these years!
 And to think it would be a child like you.
 Figures.

 There are no lights in a place like this.
 Although you being able to hear me has